Skip to main content

 limits:

-cpu: 100 # Limit the maximum CPU cores for the node pool
+cpu: 100 # Max CPU cores for this node pool

 ---